jzumsteg/zumstegs-blog/_posts/2021-08-23-a-ramble-to-montreuil-sur-mer.md

-Main course was&nbsp;maigré, a white fish, for all but me.
-I had a&nbsp;tangine d'agneau&nbsp;(lamb tangine).
+Main course was maigré, a white fish, for all but me.
+I had a tangine d'agneau (lamb tangine).
 Then we had dessert...yes, we did:

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/08/IMG_0649-2.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>Profiteroles, an old French dessert that many restaurants still serve.
 But rarely like these, which were fantastic.
 They were listed on the menu as Les Authentiques Profiteroles.
-Don't know exactly what that meant, as we've never had&nbsp;faux profiteroles, but, geeze, were they good.</em></figcaption>
+Don't know exactly what that meant, as we've never had faux profiteroles, but, geeze, were they good.</em></figcaption>
 </figure>